oceanhackweek/ohw19-tutorial-github/GitGuide.md

-## Avoiding problems: forking workflow.
+## 6. Avoiding problems: forking workflow

 Some merge conflicts can be avoided by working with Forks.